Here you are: you are unhappy and want to find a way to get happy again. But where to begin?

 11. Be grateful

-You've probably heard this one before, but I'm still going to include this in my this of remedies.
+You’ve probably heard this one before, but I’m still going to include this in my this of remedies.
 Practicing gratitude can have a great effect on your mental health, as shown by numerous studies.
+I’ve covered the topic of being grateful and how it influences your happiness in this in-depth article.

 How can you practice gratitude?